turingschool/gear-up/Mod1_Week1_Norms and Empathy.md

 ## Group Norms (15 min)

 Possible Norms:
--Less on point more on purpose
+- Less on point more on purpose
--Get comfortable with discomfort
+- Get comfortable with discomfort
--Low ego, high impact
+- Low ego, high impact
--Relationship is the measure of our strength
+- Relationship is the measure of our strength
--Here to do good, not feel good all the time
+- Here to do good, not feel good all the time
--Lived experience is invaluable, give space to share it -Permission to make mistakes, permission to make mistakes, permission to make mistakes!
+- Lived experience is invaluable, give space to share it
+- Permission to make mistakes, permission to make mistakes, permission to make mistakes!
--Vegas rule: what happens here stays here
+- Vegas rule: what happens here stays here
--Move up, move back
+- Move up, move back
--Accept others’ lived experiences as truths
+- Accept others’ lived experiences as truths

 ### Intro (2 min)
 Importance of relationship and community norms in critical conversations.
 Safe vs. Brave: how to create brave space.
 Can we ensure safety?
 How do we attempt to do the least harm?